Akron-Summit County Public Library, Northwest Akro...

 We are open 6 days a week to meet your needs for education, information and recreation.

-Our friendly, skilled staff includes a branch manager who is also an adult services librarian, a second adult services librarian, a children’s librarian, a teen librarian, public service assistants, and student assistants.
+Our friendly, skilled staff includes a branch manager who is also an adult services librarian, a second adult services librarian, a children’s librarian, public service assistants, and student assistants.

 At the Northwest Akron Branch Library you can find a diverse collection in a variety of formats including books, CDs, DVDs, Blu-rays and periodicals.